Colaba State: Angres of Kolaba

 Manaji was succeeded by his son Raghuji Angre II, who was fourteen years old at the time.
 During Raghuji's minority the State was managed by his late father's minister Vinayak Parashuram Biwalkar.
 On reaching manhood, Raghuji was unable to free himself from the influence of karbhari Biwalkar, who had won the support of all officers and ruined the finances by extravagant expenditure.

 In June 1822, the relations between the Kolaba state and the British Government were fixed by a treaty under which the British supremacy was recognized, jagirdars and inamdars were guaranteed the possession of their lands, and provision was made for the relations of the ruler's family.

 It was said by the local people that Raghuji's rule under the influence of Biwalkar "was marked by great cruelty and oppression".
 Years after his rule, it was remembered as the rule of "Angarak" or Mars (the planet of evil influence in Hindu astrology).
-Raghuji Angre II died on the 26th December 1838.
+Raghuji Angre II died on 26 December 1838.
 He left three widows, of whom Yashodabai was pregnant with the late ruler's child.
 Mr. Courtenay was sent to Kolaba to prevent a succession crisis of any sort, and reported on 29 January 1839 to the government that Yashodabai had given birth to a son.
 Before the recognition of Raghuji's posthumous son the succession to the Kolaba State was claimed by Sambhajirao Angre, the prime minister of Jankoji Rao Scindia II and Baburao Angre's nephew.
 Sambhajirao Angre's claim was supported by the resident of Gwalior, but was rejected by the Bombay Government.